Clear the confusion.

 The microphone's diaphragm plays an essential role in this process.
 As the sound waves hit the diaphragm, it vibrates in response to the changes in air pressure.
 These vibrations are then translated into electrical signals by the microphone's internal components.
 The sensitivity and accuracy of this conversion impact the quality of the audio recording.

 Understanding this fundamental principle sheds light on the importance of selecting the right type of microphone for different applications.
-Whether it's a dynamic or condenser microphone, each type excels in specific scenarios based on how it handles sound wave conversion.
+While comparing dynamic vs condenser mic, you should that each type excels in specific scenarios based on how it handles sound wave conversion.

 Dynamic microphones are sturdy devices that excel in capturing loud sound sources with excellent durability and reliability.
 These microphones work on electromagnetic induction principles.
 They're commonly used in live performances, recording studios, and broadcasting due to their ability to handle high sound pressure levels.